-I grew up going to the driving range with my dad, and it still remains an activity that bonds us to this day.
-In high school, I always opted to take gym class and especially loved the golf unit where I finally did my first “real round” on a real course.
+I grew up going to the driving range with my dad, and it remains an activity that bonds us to this day.
+I always opted to take gym class in high school and especially loved the golf unit, where I finally did my first “real round” on a real course.
 While I grew up golfing, I always used my dad’s clubs or rented ones.

-With this set you will receive:
+With this set, you will receive:

 - 3 Wood

 - 5 hybrid

 For those just starting to look at golf sets, you should know that golf bags alone can be a good $80-$200, so this was a no-brainer for me when I saw the golf bag was included.